What are Barriers to Access in Healthcare?

 Financial Barriers

 Almost a third of polled Americans, for example, believe that Obamacare was replaced by the Trump administration, which has decreased the number of people signing up at Healthcare.gov.
 State-level updates to Medicaid, as in Indiana and Arkansas, require low-income policyholders to fulfill mandatory work requirements, also contributing to the coverage deficit.
 The financial penalty imposed on uninsured Americans is in the process of being dissolved.
-All of these changes have contributed to the loss of healthcare coverage deficit.
+All of these changes have contributed to the loss of health insurance coverage deficit.

 Language Barriers and Citizenship